Fire engine: Modern

-Modern firetrucks are designed to aide in various humanitarian tasks, firetrucks are regularly used as ambulances to transport people in case of medical emergencies.
-They are also used during extreme natural disaster and are used for delivering necessities to people.
+Modern firetrucks are occasionally used to aid in various humanitarian tasks.
+They are also used during natural disasters as a means of delivering essential supplies to impacted civilians.
 Modern firetrucks are generally made out of high grade material such as stainless steel, polypropylene and sometimes carbon fibre.
-Most firetrucks house materials for medical treatment, and fire burns.
+Most firetrucks carry various types of equipment for use in medical treatment, including burns.
 Firetrucks designed to fight forest fires often have thermal cameras and use water drones.